m-e-w/d42-cli/README.md

 You should see the following:

+----------How to Use----------

     There are 2 basic ways of calling a d42 cli command.

-    1. d42 verb noun object_name
+    1. d42 verb noun value
-    2. d42 verb noun --filter key=value
+    2. d42 verb noun flag value

-    You can only specify 1 filter at a time and only EQUALS ( = ) comparisons are supported.

-    Approved Verbs
+    Verbs
     list

-    Approved Nouns
+    Nouns
-    device
+    config device rc

-    Tip: You can get more information on a command (as well as a list of all available filters) like so: d42 list device --help
+    Tip: You can get more information on a verb-noun pair (as well as a list of all available flags/filters) like so: d42 list device --help

 ## 05:  Validate your config has loaded